 *Cash value is invested in the separate account, which is discussed further below.

-If a policyholder wants to stop paying premiums, they are typically provided one of four potential options:
+If a policyholder wants to stop paying premiums, they are typically given one of four options:

 Keep death benefit for a shorter period

-The policyholder can essentially surrender the whole life insurance, then take their cash value and purchase the equivalent of term life insurance on the insured person.
-This option is typically only available to insured persons below the age of 80, as most insurance companies do not offer term life to elderly persons.
+The policyholder can surrender the whole life policy, use the cash value, and purchase the equivalent of term life insurance on the insured person.
+This option is typically only available to insured persons under age 80, since many insurers don’t offer term life insurance to very elderly applicants.

 Retain insurance with lower death benefit

-In exchange for a lower death benefit, the policyholder can stop paying premiums.
-Depending on the contract and agreement, the cash value may or may not be adjusted during this change.
+The policyholder can stop paying premiums in exchange for a lower death benefit.
+Depending on the contract, the cash value may or may not be adjusted when this change is made.

 Surrender and receive cash value

-The policyholder can completely surrender their cash value, allowing them to keep the cash value minus any applicable surrender fees.
-These are fees paid to the insurance company upon cancellation of the policy.
-Many surrender fees are based on a sliding time scale, meaning the fees are higher if surrendered in early years, but lower if surrendered in later years.
-Any gains above and beyond the basis (amount contributed) are taxable to the policyholder.
+The policyholder can surrender the policy and receive the cash value minus any applicable surrender fees.
+Surrender fees are charges paid to the insurance company when the policy is canceled.
+Many surrender fee schedules decline over time (higher in early years and lower in later years).
+Any gains above the basis (amount contributed) are taxable to the policyholder.

 Perform a life (viatical) settlement

-Cash value is contributed to a separate account. similar to the structure of a variable annuity.
-The policyholder owns the cash value and determines how it is invested.
-The policyholder is usually provided access to numerous portfolios of securities that are very similar to mutual funds, giving them access to a variety of different asset classes like common stock, preferred stocks, and bonds.
-They decide the amount of risk they’re willing to take.
-And, of course - the more risk is taken, the greater the expectation for return over time.
+Cash value is contributed to a separate account, similar to the structure of a variable annuity.
+The policyholder owns the cash value and chooses how it’s invested.
+The insurer typically offers a menu of portfolios that resemble mutual funds, providing exposure to asset classes such as common stock, preferred stocks, and bonds.
+The policyholder decides how much risk to take, and higher risk generally comes with a higher expected return over time.

 *Other forms of life insurance exist than the ones discussed in this chapter, although not generally tested on the Series 7.
 For example, whole life insurance is similar to variable life insurance, but the policyholder does not maintain control of investing.
 The insurance company is responsible for investing in most forms non-variable life insurance, which is performed in the general account (similar to the structure of a fixed annuity).

-The separate account provides for the growth of both the death benefit and the cash value over time.
-In the event the separate account performs well, both will grow.
-However, both the death benefit and cash value may decline if the separate account declines in value.
-Variable life insurance contracts typically provide for a minimum guaranteed death benefit, no matter how far the separate account declines, although there usually is no minimum guaranteed cash value.
+The separate account is what allows the cash value (and potentially the death benefit) to grow over time.
+If the separate account performs well, both may increase.
+If the separate account declines, both the cash value and the death benefit may decline as well.
+Variable life insurance contracts typically provide a minimum guaranteed death benefit regardless of how far the separate account falls, but there is usually no minimum guaranteed cash value.

 Let’s summarize the main test points related to variable life insurance:

-There are several similarities between whole and universal life insurance.
-Both offer coverage through the life of the policyholder, provide a death benefit, and invest the cash value in the insurance company’s general account, and neither are considered securities.
-The primary difference relates to premium payments.
+There are several similarities between whole life insurance and universal life insurance.
+Both provide coverage for the policyholder’s entire life, include a death benefit, and invest cash value in the insurance company’s general account.
+Neither is considered a security.
+The key difference is how premiums work.

 Let’s summarize the main test points related to universal life insurance:

 There are several similarities between variable life insurance and universal variable life insurance.
-Both offer coverage through the life of the insured person, investment opportunities for the death benefit and cash value (in the separate account), and are considered securities*.
-The big difference between the two relates to flexibility of premiums.
+Both provide coverage for the insured person’s entire life, offer investment options for the death benefit and cash value through the separate account, and are considered securities*.
+The main difference is premium flexibility.

 *Any insurance product with the term ‘variable’ in its name can be safely assumed to be a security.
 This makes the product subject to registration, plus the professionals selling this type of product are subject to registration with both securities regulators and insurance regulators.